concreap/md-2025-challenges/week1/design/README.md

 ## 📚 Relevant Links

 * **PDF**: "The Elements of User Experience" by Jesse James Garrett.
 The first few chapters provide a foundational understanding of the strategic and structural layers of UX. [http://jjg.net/elements/](http://jjg.net/elements/)
-* **Video**: "The Role of a UX Designer in a Microservices World" on YouTube.
-This video highlights how a modular system impacts design decisions. [https://www.youtube.com/watch?v=F0pLd6i-wG8](https://www.youtube.com/watch?v=F0pLd6i-wG8)
+* **Video**: "The Role of a UX Designer" on YouTube.
+This video highlights how a modular system impacts design decisions. [https://youtu.be/3zICP8XADfs?si=tdKD5gfTUA7j4NY9](https://youtu.be/3zICP8XADfs?si=tdKD5gfTUA7j4NY9)

 ---